Data analysis: Innumeracy

 Effective analysts are generally adept with a variety of numerical techniques.
 However, audiences may not have such literacy with numbers or numeracy; they are said to be innumerate.
 Persons communicating the data may also be attempting to mislead or misinform, deliberately using bad numerical techniques.

 For example, whether a number is rising or falling may not be the key factor.
 More important may be the number relative to another number, such as the size of government revenue or spending relative to the size of the economy (GDP) or the amount of cost relative to revenue in corporate financial statements.
 This numerical technique is referred to as normalization or common-sizing.
-There are many such techniques employed by analysts, whether adjusting for inflation (i.e., comparing real vs. nominal data) or considering population increases, demographics, etc. Analysts apply a variety of techniques to address the various quantitative messages described in the section above.
+There are many such techniques employed by analysts, whether adjusting for inflation (i.e., comparing real vs. nominal data) or considering population increases, demographics, etc.

-Analysts may also analyze data under different assumptions or scenario.
+Analysts may also analyze data under different assumptions or scenarios.
 For example, when analysts perform financial statement analysis, they will often recast the financial statements under different assumptions to help arrive at an estimate of future cash flow, which they then discount to present value based on some interest rate, to determine the valuation of the company or its stock.
 Similarly, the CBO analyzes the effects of various policy options on the government's revenue, outlays and deficits, creating alternative future scenarios for key measures.

-Other topics
+Other applications

-Smart buildings

-A data analytics approach can be used in order to predict energy consumption in buildings.
-The different steps of the data analysis process are carried out in order to realise smart buildings, where the building management and control operations including heating, ventilation, air conditioning, lighting and security are realised automatically by miming the needs of the building users and optimising resources like energy and time.